ES2Spring2019-ComputinginEngineering/final-project-will-and-dan-final-project/README.md

 ## Instructions

 When main.py is open, run the program.
-It will prompt you for the following data:
+It will prompt you to input the following data:

 - Total population
 - Initial infected population